Linux4/ddnsd/README.md

 - g++
 - make
 - curl
-- dns server software like bind9
+- dns server software like bind9 installed on localhost
+  and allowing requests from localhost
+- dnsutils

 ## Installation:
 - make